rberkkaratas/ecommerce-api/README.md

 ### Authentication

-In the 1.0.0 version, this API uses JWT for authentication.
+In this version, this API uses JWT for authentication.
 You can register a user with the **/api/v1/register** endpoint.
 You can login with the **/api/v1/login** endpoint.
 You can get a user by JWT with the **/api/v1/me** endpoint.
 You can update a user with the **/api/v1/update-user/:id** endpoint.
 You can delete a user with the **/api/v1/delete-user/:id** endpoint.

 #### Get all Users